 The Department responds to a wide variety of emergency and non emergency calls every day.
-The Firefighters are highly trained in all aspects of modern firefighting as well as First Responder Emergency Medical protocols, Hazardous Materials Response, Auto Extrication and High Angle/Confined Space Rescue just to name a few.
+Our Firefighters are highly trained in all aspects of modern firefighting as well as First Responder Emergency Medical protocols, Hazardous Materials Response, Auto Extrication and High Angle/Confined Space Rescue, and more.

 The Fire Rescue Department also operates the Prince Rupert and Port Edward 911 service.
 4 full time and 4 casual employees provide 24 hour a day 7 day a week coverage.
-These operator/dispatchers are the first answer point for all 911 calls and are responsible for dispatching both Prince Rupert and Port Edward fire departments.
+These operator/dispatchers are the first answer point for all 911 calls and are responsible for dispatching both Prince Rupert and Port Edward fire departments, answering approximately 5500 emergency calls annually.
 All RCMP and BC Ambulance calls are transferred to their respective dispatch centers in Prince George and Kamloops.

 In a proactive approach to reduce property damage due to fire and to increase life safety, the Department operates a highly effective Public Building Inspection program as well as Fire Prevention and Public Education programs.
 Approximately 1000 public building inspections are conducted annually.

 Prince Rupert Fire Rescue has a long and proud history which is clearly shown in the Fire Museum located beside the station.